 The most recent Reapportionment Commission was appointed in 2011 to review the 2010 Census data.

 The Reapportionment Commission is selected and appointed by the Common Council.
 Qualified appointees are residents of the City.
-The member's term expires upon submission of a redistricting plan to the Common Council.
+The Commission expires upon submission of a redistricting plan, and the boundaries are adopted by the Common Council.

 Vicente Alfonso, Chair

 Elaine M. Frazier

 24 Eagle Street, Room 202

 Fax: (518) 434-5081